Population-scale dietary interests during the COVID-19 pandemic: Methods

 \subsection{Modeling approach}

-To estimate the potential effects of the sudden mobility changes on food interest timeseries, we devise a regression discontinuity design (RDD) with a local regression in time.
-Additionally, we incorporate fake discontinuity separating before \vs\ after the cutoff date in 2019, the year before the pandemic, to account for seasonal trends.
-The model of a given interest timeseries in a given country has the general quadratic form described in Equation \ref{eq:1}.
+To estimate the potential effects of the sudden mobility changes on food interest time series, we devise a regression discontinuity design (RDD) with a local regression in time.
+Additionally, we incorporate a fake discontinuity separating before \vs\ after the cutoff date in 2019, the year before the pandemic, to account for seasonal trends.
+The model of a given interest time series in a given country has the general quadratic form described in Equation \ref{eq:1}.

-With this form of the model, we measure the time-dependent trends because the model is expressive enough (\ie, quadratic terms capture the temporal evolution, see illustrations in Figure \ref{fig:fitted_example}).
-We also provide the main results with the constant and linear model in Supplementary material.
+With this form of the model, we measure the time-dependent trends because the model is expressive enough (\ie, quadratic terms capture the temporal evolution, see illustrations in Supplementary Figure 5).
+We also provide the main results with constant and linear models in the Supplementary Material.

 Bandwidth choices are made in the following way: $t_{\min}=10$, since it is the maximum number of weeks in 2020 before the cutoff, $t_{\max}=30$, since it is the maximum number of weeks we can have so that across all the studied countries, the second mobility decrease shock is not included.
-We investigated the impact of the choice of the bandwidth (see Supplementary Material).
+We also investigated the impact of the choice of the bandwidth (see Supplementary Material).

 The interaction coefficients $\alpha, \beta, \gamma$ model the effect of discontinuity, controlling for trends in 2019.
 We are primarily interested in $\alpha$, the magnitude of the initial increase at the discontinuity.